O'Higgins F.C.: After Berizzo era

 Pablo Calandria played his last game at O'Higgins in 2017.

 In 2016 the club again carried out a campaign fighting for the title until the last date, after the interim Cristián Arán took over as main coach, losing the chance to become champion after a defeat on the last date of the 2016 Clausura championship against the Universidad de Concepción 1–2 at home at the El Teniente, leaving the title to Universidad Católica, which wins its match against Deportes Iquique.
 In the 2016 Copa Sudamericana, the club lost in the penalty shoot-out (5–4), after a 0–0 agreggated against the Uruguayan side Montevideo Wanderers.

 The 2017 started with a failed participation in the 2017 Copa Sudamericana, facing the Ecuadorian Fuerza Amarilla, losing in the agreggated 2–1, playing his away game at the Estadio George Capwell.
 Due to the bad results, the head coach Cristián Arán resigned his contract with the club.
-Gabriel Milito was the head coach assignated for the next tournamente, finishing in 14th position in the 2017 Transición.
+Gabriel Milito was the head coach assignated for the next tournament, finishing in 14th position in the 2017 Transición.
 Despite this, the club was only in 5th annual position in the relegation table, due to its previous campaign.
 After Milito's resignation, Mauricio Larriera takes over the team, achieving poor results, which costs him his job midway through the season.
 The team takes a boost in the final stretch of 2018 season led by Marco Antonio Figueroa, finishing eighth, but out of international competitions, also marking the retirement of sky-blue scorer Pablo Calandria, who scored at his last game a penalty against Audax Italiano.